martinbagic/molecular-fragmentation/README.md

 <h3 id="all-solutions">

-`mcs` does not return all the solutions
+`mcs` does not return all the solutions.

 </h3>